yoyoengine/yoyoengine/README.md

 The editor is currently being worked on as a visual scene editor and build manager.

-## Framework
+## Core

-The framework is implemented in C, and is planned to have a Cpython wrapper available as well.
+The core engine is implemented in C, with a possible Cpython wrapper available later on.
 Extensive docs to the framework API will be linked here when complete.

 ## Plans